purrarri/RunchiseAssesment02/README.md

 ## Prerequisites

 - Node.js is installed on your local machine
-- ** In order to successfully run all the scenarios, make sure to create a json file called "cypress.env.json"**.
-Here's how the file content should look like:

 To adjust browser location permission by default, I added these folllowing config :